 New York City has a long history of paying out large settlements for wrongful arrests.
 For instance, hundreds of protesters arrested during peaceful demonstrations have won millions of dollars in damages.
 In other cases, innocent people have spent years in jail due to fabricated evidence or coerced confessions.

-These stories show how serious the consequences of police misconduct can be—and how powerful the law can be when used properly.
-According to the American Civil Liberties Union (ACLU), thousands of wrongful arrests happen every year across the country.
+These stories show how serious the consequences of police misconduct can be and how powerful the law can be when used properly.
+According to groups that track these issues, thousands of wrongful arrests happen every year across the country.
 Knowing your rights and taking action is the first step to stopping it from happening to you.

 How to Choose the Right NYC False Arrest Lawyer